Obama sends military advisers to central Africa

 Although now thought to number just a few hundred fighters, the LRA's mobility and the difficulties of the terrain have made it difficult to tackle.
 Attempts to negotiate peace failed in 2008 after Kony refused to sign a deal to end the killing.

-Uganda and Congolese officials said earlier this year they thought Kony had returned to eastern DRC, complicating U.N. efforts to stabilize the region.
+Uganda and Congolese officials said earlier this year they thought Kony had returned to eastern DRC, complicating U.N. efforts to stabilise the region.

 The base, overseen by the recently created U.S. Africa Command, based in Stuttgart, Germany, is engaged in "stability operations" against Islamist militants and reportedly is being used as a base for flights of unmanned surveillance and strike aircraft over Somalia and Yemen.